AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 >[!TIP]
 >
->If the campaign is part of a portfolio, then use the same conversion goals as the portfolio's objective.
+>If the campaign is part of a hybrid portfolio, then use the same conversion goals as the portfolio's objective.
 Using different conversion goals may impact portfolio performance.

 >[!MORELIKETHIS]
 >